z-language/zlang/README.md

 # ŽLANG COMPILER

-This is a parser and a compiler for a flavor of the Ž programming language.
+This is a parser and a compiler for the Ž programming language.
 It's still in its early stages.

 Features:
 - [x] Tokenizer
 - [x] Parser
-- [x] Compiler
+- [x] Compiler (WIP)

 TODO:
 - [ ] Implement all operators